marianobarrios/tls-channel/_README.md

 ### Size and Dependencies

 TLS Channel has no dependencies.
 The only necessary jar file size is below 50 KB.

+## Similiar efforts

+- [NIO SSL](https://github.com/baswerc/niossl) is a simple library with a similar purpose, writen by Corey Baswell.

 ## Credits